-Copy Your PC's MAC If you want to assign an IP address to the computer the fields.

-Address: you are currently on, click this button to populate
+Copy Your PC's If you want to assign an IP address to the MAC Address: computer you are currently on, click this button to populate the fields.

 Save: Click Save to save your entry.
-You must click Save
+You must click

-Settings at the top to activate your reservations.
+Save Settings at the top to activate your